Ashanti Flaunts Curvaceous Body, Straddles Seadoo In Sexy Instagram Post

-R&B superstar Ashanti has been driving the internet wild with the release of her collaboration line with the brand Pretty Little Thing, aptly named Ashanti x Pretty Little Thing.
+R&B superstar Ashanti has been driving the internet wild with the release of her collaboration line with brand Pretty Little Thing, aptly named Ashanti x Pretty Little Thing.
 The stylish songstress packed the collaboration line full of personality, and the collection features bold shades, loud prints, sizzling details, and plenty of sex appeal.

 Today, Ashanti shared yet another shot of herself rocking some of the looks from her line — although in the latest snap, she shared the spotlight with someone special in her life.
-Ashanti posed for the sizzling picture beside her sister Shia Douglas, who was actually the designer for the collaboration line.
+Ashanti posed for the sizzling picture beside her sister, Shia Douglas, who was actually the designer for the collaboration line.
 Ashanti shared some of the details behind the partnership with Hollywood Life in an interview earlier this year.

 “We went for a bold, unique, exotic kind of vibe.
 I travel so much and I just kind of wanted the pieces to represent a global, travel, exotic vacation!”
+Ashanti said.

 Though Ashanti wants the looks to channel an exotic feel, the snap she took with her sister wasn’t photographed on location anywhere crazy.
 As the geotag on the post indicates, the duo were simply in Beverly Hills, California, soaking in some sunshine in their coordinating outfits with a crazy prop to amp things up.